danieljonce/pwah/README.md

 https://danieljonce.github.io/pwa/

 # What
-A PWA that lets users quickly create their own PWA and serve it from their own phone, tablet, or computer.
+A PWA that lets users quickly create a PWA and serve it from their own phone, tablet, or computer.

 # Why
 With LLMs like DeepSeek, Llama, ChatGPT and Claude, quickly generating one-off, custom, personal apps like a quick Mad Gab style game for a kiddo's birthday party or a leader board for a game night or, perhaps, a custom calculator for a specific project, has become feasable.
 However, after the code is generated and tweaked, hosting these types of apps with a public web server is often not needed or even desired.